 Preparation:

-Mix all the beans together in a large bowl.
+Mix all beans in a large bowl.

 Briefly fry the chanterelles in a hot pan until crispy, add a little olive oil, the crushed garlic cloves and the thyme and season with salt and pepper.

-Mix it all in with the beans.
+Mix everything into the beans.

 For the chutney: